The purpose of this site is to function as an

 quickly and smoothly as possible and do not waste movements.
 Remember smooth

 is fast.
-The faster each team member picks up its initial point of aim, the
+The faster each team member picks up their initial point of aim, the

 more difficult it becomes for the defender.
 Even a prepared defender can be